Introduction

 There are different strategies that may be taught to students to enhance their speaking skills.
 Some of the important strategies include:

-1. Use of minimal responses: teaching students to use minimal responses at the very basic stage of the learning process helps them participate in the oral interaction.
+- Use of minimal responses: teaching students to use minimal responses at the very basic stage of the learning process helps them participate in the oral interaction.
 Such responses allow the learner to focus on the speech of others without diverting attention to plan their own response to it.

-3. Using language for clarity: students have to be encouraged to speak and assured that misunderstandings are a part of the communication process.
+- Using language for clarity: students have to be encouraged to speak and assured that misunderstandings are a part of the communication process.
 Therefore, the strategy is to encourage students to clarify speech when needed by using clarity phrases and comprehension checks (NCLRC, 2004).

-Assessing learning
+Assessing Learning

-One of the most critical tasks for language teachers is to determine how much skills the students have learnt in the course.
+One of the most critical tasks for language teachers is to determine how many skills the students have learnt in the course.
 Assessments, when carefully designed and implemented can provide input about the understanding that students have attained and whether it is helpful to achieve the goals of the course.
 To assess the level of understanding that the learners have obtained of the skills, following are some forms evaluation that may be used: (NCLRC, 2004).

 Traditional tests: these are pencil-and-paper tests that require students to study or listen to a range of different topics and then answer questions related to them.
-Students might also be asked to create or opt for a right grammatical form or vocabulary item.
+Students might also be asked to create or opt for the right grammatical form or vocabulary item.
 The knowledge that students have gained of language forms and the listening and speaking skills that they have developed can be assessed through such tests (NCLRC, 2004).

-Peer and self assessment: another way of making assessments is to make students evaluate their peers’ work; this localizes within the students- features of quality work.
+Peer and self-assessment: another way of making assessments is to make students evaluate their peers’ work; this localizes within the students- features of quality work.
 The teacher must tell the students when evaluating what to look for, how to provide feedback and what is it that people expect them to fulfill when making assessment of their peers (NCLRC, 2004).

 Conclusion

 To carry out an effective communication, speaking and listening effectively are very important skills to learn.
 Even though, both these abilities are gifted at the time of birth but making their effective use has to be learned.
-There are two models to approach listening, namely bottom up and top down.
+There are two models to approach listening, namely bottom-up and top-down.
 Students should be taught to consider the different variables that are involved and to adapt the strategies accordingly, also important is the identification of the barriers that hinder listening and strategies to overcome them and enhance listening.

-Speaking also has to be practiced to accomplish perfection, required characteristics have to be developed that ensure clarity and effectiveness of the speech; students should also be equipped with the basic strategies to enhance speaking.
+Speaking also has to be practised to accomplish perfection, required characteristics have to be developed that ensure clarity and effectiveness of the speech; students should also be equipped with the basic strategies to enhance speaking.

 Finally, it is important for teachers to assess how much the students have learned from the listening and speaking course and whether the course objectives are being accomplished.